 - Tell us about yourself.

-- Why did you decide to become a UI Designer?
+- Why did you decide to pursue a UI Designer career?

 - Where do you see yourself in five years?

 - Why should we hire you?

-- Which is your favorite part about UI design?
+- Which is your favorite element of UI design?

-- What books, exhibitions, conferences or communities do they attend or admire?
+- What books, exhibitions, conferences or communities do you attend or admire?

 - What do you love most about being a UI Designer?

 - What are your greatest strengths and weaknesses as a UI Designer?

 UI design is highly collaborative—to be successful, you need strong teamwork and communication skills.
 Interviewers are seeking candidates who can lead design projects and articulate their process to team members and clients.
 Since the fields are so closely related, UI and UX Design interview questions alike will often ask how well you work with specialists in the other area, and it’s best to prepare past examples of how you seamlessly collaborated with a UX Designer, web development team or others to ultimately create great products.

-How do you advocate for usability in your organization?
+Question: Please provide examples of how you advocate for usability in your organization.

 - Are you a team player?
 How do you work with others?

 - How do you decide which features to add to a project?
 How do you communicate your decision to stakeholders?

-- How do you collaborate with UX Designers and Developers?
+- What is your approach to collaborate with UX Designers and Web Developers?

 - Describe a time when you were the resident technical expert.
 What did you do to make sure everyone was able to understand you?

 - Give me an example of a time when you had to explain something fairly complex to a frustrated client.
-How did you handle this situation?
+What was your approach?